Skip to main content

 2. Install Required Peer Dependencies

-These are required and must be installed manually:
+These must be installed manually:

 npm install @supabase/supabase-js \